“May you have warmth in your igloo, oil in your lamp, and peace in your heart!”

 “For fast-acting relief, try slowing down.”

 First, slow down.
 Even if it may feel silly and if you have to force it a bit.
 Slow down your body, move and walk slowly.

 Breathe slower and more deeply with your belly (and focus on doing just that for two minutes and see what happens).

 Slow down your eating (this will not only help you to relax, it will also help you to not eat too much during the holidays since it takes about 20 minutes for your brain to register that you are full).

 Slow it all down and pay attention to what you are doing.
 Be here now and focus on doing just one thing at a time.
 By slowing down, by being here now, by not having your focus split between many things you – your body and your mind – start to relax.

 2. Appreciate the little things instead of focusing on perfection.

 Winnie the Pooh

 Daily happiness is to a large part about appreciating the small things.
-If you just allow yourself to be happy when accomplishing a big goal or when everything lines up just perfectly for moment then you are making life harder than it needs to be.
+If you just allow yourself to be happy when accomplishing a big goal or when everything lines up just perfectly then you are making life harder than it needs to be.

 Instead, focus on appreciating things that you may take for granted.